misits/advanced-filter-system/docs/filter.md

 ## Overview

 The Filter System is a core component of AFS that provides flexible and powerful filtering capabilities for DOM elements.
-It supports both single and multiple filter criteria, different filter modes (AND/OR), and filter groups.
+It supports multiple filter types, different filter modes (AND/OR), filter groups, and multiple categories per item.

 ## Table of Contents